isaacmarchand/Heterogeneity/README.md

 # Heterogeneity

-Code used for research about heterogeneity in pension pool
+Code used for article ...

 ## figureGenerator.R